defmain/memsmash/README.md

 # memsmash
-A small c program to allocate memory and force oom
+A small c program to over-allocate memory and force OOM